-The sole or primary purpose of the fund is to provide old age pensions and other benefits to members on their retirement.
+The sole or primary purpose of the fund is to provide old age pensions to members on their retirement.

-Trustee of the fund
+Trustees of the fund

 The initial trustee is named in the Schedule to this deed.
 The trustee accepts the appointment.
-The fund is vested in the trustee.
+The fund is vested in the trustees.
 No other person (including a member) has any legal or beneficial interest in any asset of the fund except to the extent expressly stated elsewhere in this deed.
-The trustee must manage the fund in accordance with this deed.
+The trustees must manage the fund in accordance with this deed.

-Method of decision by trustee under this deed
+Method of decision by trustees under this deed